pthunga/PFAS-analysis/README.md

 <Upload figures with higher resolution>

- ## Chemotype enrichment among Hits and non hits across different endpoints
+ ## Breaking down chemical hits calls by chemotypes

 X axis represents the 36 condensed chemotypes (collapsed from Toxprints_PFAS_clean.csv) and Y represents number of compounds with carrying that chemotype